About - Hard Reset

 Hard Reset makes every effort for stories to be completely accurate upon publication.
 Inaccurate stories will be corrected but not removed.

-We have advertisements on our site, and they are our main source of revenue.
-While we do not have a separate company securing advertising deals, the team responsible is entirely separate from the direction of the editorial staff.
+We have advertisements on our site and they are our main source of revenue.
+While we do not have a separate company securing advertising deals, adverts are chosen at the discretion of our editor-in-chief and do not effect the quality of our product.

 We do not accept money or other consideration from companies as a condition or incentive to write a review or story, whether favorable or unfavorable.